THINGS GOD CANNOT DO

 7. God cannot answer every prayer you want but only those that are in accordance to His will being done on earth.
 He cannot answer prayers that would do the very opposite of His purposes or go against His good.
 That is why he tells us to pray according to His will.

 8. God is always right- He is never wrong.
 When God does something; it is not right because He did it, it is right because it is right.
-God is perfect in all His ways.
+God is perfect in judgment and in all His ways.
 It is not good because God chose it, therefore it must be good!
 God chose it because it is good, God wills it because it is good, itís not good simply because he wills it or chose it to be.
 God is not arbitrary or capricious.
 He knows the greater good because He alone possesses all knowledge.
 All of nature shows this to be true.
 Order is of the greater design and objective, chaos is not.
 To preserve life is the greater good, to take life is not, (exceptions are the rarity).
 This is because all morals and ethics flow from His moral nature.
 So while God is all-powerful he cannot act or think contrary to His perfect eternal unlimited nature, which is the ultimate standard of moral good. as Jesus said - there is none good but God.

 Isn't it good to know there is a being in charge of the whole universe that is perfect in His judgments and choices, and ways.
 Who keeps His promises and never does wrong.
 That He is wanting to do good toward those who repent and please Him by exercising faith in Him.
 That is a comfort for those who are for Him instead of against Him.
 For those against him this may bring fear, knowing that they will get justice in the end.
 He is the ONLY one You can fully trust in.